mon5termatt/bg3-mods/README.md

 #### Install Instructions

 Step 1.
 Download the latest release of installmods.cmd on the right ------>
-> <i>If chrome/firefox/edge blocks the download usually you can hit see more and then keep anyways</i>
+> <i>If chrome/firefox/edge blocks the download usually you can hit see more and then keep anyways...<br>
+> also if you use something that isnt those three. why?</i>

 Step 2.
 Run the Batch File.
 Again if windows blocks it you can hit run anyways. i hate microsoft.